AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/Other-components/CANBUS.md

 ### CAN3
 V-Bus or Valve Bus this is where we communicate with the valve.
 (Read the angle, send the desired angle)

+### Post assembly steps
+Once you have the board assembled and flashed use Arduino IDE or similar tool to do the necessary configuration via the Service menu over Serial.
+Usually we set P for Panda mode at 460k (just like the AIO board)
+Select the brand we should emulate.

 # Machines

 ## Generic CAN connector pinout: